Project 4: Programmable Lights

 Then modify your main state process sensitivity list to slowclock instead of clk.
 (Your process was probably something like process(clk, reset).
 Change that to process(slowclock, reset).
 Also, change the rising_edge test from clk to slowclock.
 Now your state machine is running 32 million times slower than the clock.
 You can adjust the speed of your circuit by assigning different bits from the counter to the slowclock signal.

-Now test your circuit on the board.
+Test the circuit on the board.

 - Make longer programs.